Could fire at Concord building under construction be arson?

 RELATED: 250 evacuated, 2 injured in 3-alarm Concord fire

-Three people were taken to hospitals for smokes inhalation, but no other injuries were reported.
+Three people were taken to hospitals for smoke inhalation, but no other injuries were reported.

 ATF investigators are joining local fire officials to pinpoint the cause just as they did in three other construction site fires in the East Bay over the last two years.
 Two blazes at an Emeryville construction site and another on Valdez st in Oakland last summer were deemed suspicious.
 "It's way too early to know if this is accidental or intentional.
 Also, it's too early to know if this is connected to other fires across the Bay Area," Jill Snyder with ATF said.